 Don’t have a way to measure pixel by pixel to make sure everything fits?

-Keep the most important details as close to the middle of your banner as possible.
-Anything placed on the far right or left or towards the very top or bottom is at risk for being chopped off when viewed on a phone, tablet, laptop, desktop, or TV.
+A good rule of thumb is to keep the most important details as close to the middle of your banner as possible.
+Anything placed on the far right or left or towards the very top or bottom is at risk of being chopped off when viewed on a smaller device.

 - Go to your YouTube channel.